DHS After School Program

 if your student transports him/herself to and from school: Go home and wait for him/her to arrive.
 He/she will be released from school when it is safe and in keeping with the instructions given by you on the current Emergency/Disaster Release Form.

-if you normally pick up your student: Come to school at the normal time or when contacted by school personnel or your student to come pick him/her up.
-Although many students carry cellular phones, the school will make available regular and cellular phones so that students who need to may contact parents.
+if you normally pick up your student: Come to school at the normal time or when contacted by school personnel or your student to come to pick him/her up.
+Although many students carry cellular phones, the school will make available regular and cellular phones so that students who need to may contact their parents.

 Instructions for Students